somefunAgba/autosgm/README.md

     eps_cfg=(1e-8, False)
 )

-# We can decide to
+# We decide to:

 # 1. use moment estimation as part of the lr,
-# # The rest of the configuration remains the same, except in lr_cfg.
+# The rest of the configuration remains the same, except in lr_cfg.
-# 2. use cosine annealing as the lr schedule ,
+# 2. activate windowing, via cosine annealing as the lr schedule,
 # The rest of the configuration remains the same, except in rc_cfg.

+# Instance: Plain, Adam, standard cosine annealing, coupled weight-decay
+opt2 = AutoSGM(
+    model.parameters(),
+    lr_cfg=(True, 1e-3, 0),
+    beta_cfg=(0.9999, 0.999, beta, 0.0, 0, True)
+    rc_cfg=(1, 0, 0, 2, 1, num_epochs, iters_epoch, 1, 0),
+    wd_cfg=(1e-2, 0),
+    eps_cfg=(1e-8, False)
+)

+# 3. activate gradient smoothing,
+# The rest of the configuration remains the same, except in beta_cfg.
+beta = 0.9 # activated
+# 4. use decoupled weight-decay,
+# The rest of the configuration remains the same, except in wd_cfg.

-# Instance: HB, Adam, standard cosine annealing, decoupled weight-decay
+# Instance: PHB, Adam, standard cosine annealing, decoupled weight-decay
 opt2 = AutoSGM(
     model.parameters(),
     lr_cfg=(True, 1e-3, 0),